DA0-DA0/docs/docs/dao-management/authz/grant.md

 # Grant Authorization

-You can grant an account, another DAO, or SubDAO authorization to perform a number of actions on behalf of the DAO.
+You can grant any account, like a wallet, another DAO, or SubDAO, authorization to perform a number of actions on behalf of the DAO.
+While this is a very powerful feature, it is worth understanding the authz module's [critical limitation](./limitation) before dreaming about all of the authorization flows you want to create.
+In time, we hope this is resolved by the maintainers of the SDK.

 ## 1. Create Proposal